-Located on the border of Zimbabwe and Zambia, the Victoria Falls (or Mosi-oa-Tunya; 'the smoke that thunders') is the world's largest curtain of falling water and one of Africa's most famous sites.
+Located on the border of Zimbabwe and Zambia on the mighty Zambezi River, the Victoria Falls (or Mosi-oa-Tunya; 'the smoke that thunders') is the world's largest curtain of falling water and one of Africa's most famous sites.

 Where is the Victoria Falls?